Conversational User-AI Intervention: A Study on Prompt Rewriting for Improved LLM Response Generation: Conversational Intervention through Prompt Rewriting

 \subsection{Generating Additional Insights}

-In addition to a reformulated prompt, we also instruct models to reason in a fine-grained manner in order to generate additional insights about the rewriting operation.
+In addition to reformulating a prompt, we instruct models to perform fine-grained reasoning on additional insights about the rewriting operation.

-\paragraph{Aspects of query improvement.} The first category of insights concerns \emph{aspects} -- these are open-ended free-text categories such as clarity, specificity, tone, etc. that models are instructed to list as they perform a rewrite.
-An example with relevant aspects is shown in Figure~\ref{fig:pipeline}.
-We use these aspects to understand along what dimensions sub-optimal user queries fall short, as well as gain insights into the ways LLMs perform rewriting operations.
+\paragraph{Aspects of query improvement.} The first category of insights are \emph{aspects}---open-ended free-text categories such as clarity, specificity, tone, etc. that models are instructed to list as they perform a rewrite (see Figure~\ref{fig:pipeline}).
+We use these aspects to understand along what dimensions sub-optimal user queries fall short, as well as the ways LLMs perform rewriting operations.

-\paragraph{Gathering Model Assumptions} The second category of insights focuses on \emph{assumptions} that the model needs to make in order to effectively rewrite a better prompt.
+\paragraph{Gathering Model Assumptions} The second category of insights focuses on \emph{assumptions} that the model needs to make to effectively rewrite a prompt.
 This becomes especially relevant in cases when the user input is underspecified, or the historical conversation context lacks sufficient grounding information.
-In such cases we instruct the model to list \emph{plausible} assumptions about the user's information goals.
-Figure~\ref{fig:pipeline} contains an example of an assumption the model makes while rewriting the input query.
+In such cases, we instruct the model to list \emph{plausible} assumptions about the user's information goals.\footnote{\citet{hoyle-etal-2023-natural} showed that its possible to extract such \emph{plausible} inferences using LLMs.} Figure~\ref{fig:pipeline} contains an example of an assumption the model makes while rewriting the input query.
 Assumptions are useful for understanding how models reason about user needs, as well as measuring the impact that these assumptions have on LLM response quality.